Our experts put petrol, electric and cordless (battery) mowers through their paces every year in time for summer.

 Noise is also assessed at operator level and from a short distance away.

-Peter brings a steel ruler with him when he's on the turf farm, and measures how much grass is left on the sides and front of the mower after cutting.
+Our experts bring along a steel ruler on our test site, and measure how much grass is left on the sides and front of the mower after cutting.

-For mowers that are battery operated, Peter will time the mower's actual battery life as opposed to the manufacturer's claimed battery life.
+For mowers that are battery operated, we time the mower's actual battery life as opposed to the manufacturer's claimed battery life.
 All of this comprehensive information is available in our report.

 The overall score is made up of: